cilwerner/ms-identity-docs-code-dotnet/5-advanced/background-console-worker-app-webapi/README.md

 1. **Save** the changes to the manifest.

-## Step 3: Register the Background Worker project with your Azure AD tenant
+## Step 3: Register the Background Worker project with your Microsoft Entra tenant

-In order to have the Web App and the Background Worker sharing the same token cache, **they must share the same application ID (clientId)** on Azure AD as well.
+In order to have the Web App and the Background Worker sharing the same token cache, **they must share the same application ID (clientId)** on Microsoft Entra as well.
 So for this step, you will set additional configuration to the existing `WebApi-SharedTokenCache` app registration.

 1. Navigate to your `WebApi-SharedTokenCache` [App registration](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 2. In the app's registration screen, click on the **Authentication** blade in the left.